n1ck3/sonar/README.md

     sonar.py
 ```

+## Cool features
+* Search for artist, albums, or songs.
+* Listing random albums or songs.
+* Limiting returned results at will.
+* Queue songs on server.
+* Play queue (using mplayer).
+* Pause player.
+* Play/Pause toggle.
+* Stop player.
+* Seek forward backward in currently playing song (with optional timedelta argument).
+* Showing player status (verbose or short)
+* Songs are cached for fast playback.

 ## Known issues
 * I had to fork the py-sonic (python3 branch) and add a few methods on the Connection class in order to be able to list an artists albums and an albums songs.
 This does however not work properly.
 At this point, only searching and queueing songs works as expected.
 * Playing next song in the queue doesn't work.